 26 chapters.
 Both I & II Chronicles were completed after the 70 years of exile in Babylon.
 They were written to remind the Jews of their heritage and the promises God made to them.
-II Chronicles focuses exclusively on the kingdom of Judah from Solomon's reign and the period after the split following Solomon's death right up until Babylonian Captivity.
+II Chronicles focuses exclusively on the kingdom of Judah in the period after the split following Solomon's death right up until Babylonian Captivity.
 This 70 year period of captivity is not addressed, but the book closes with a reference to Cyrus-the King of Persia who conquered Babylon and who would soon allow the Jews to return to their homeland.